Introduction to STK Radar

 Pulse width is the width of the transmitted pulse (the uncompressed RF bandwidth can also be taken as the inverse of the pulse width).
 You will set the pulse width to one microsecond.

-1. Open the Pulse Width shortcut menu.
+1. Open the Pulse Width dropdown menu.

 2. Select usec.